ChicagoAcademyofSciences/data-cleaning/workflows/bibliographic-references.markdown

 Biographical files have been created for a number of notable people asociated with CHAS, and where the person has published work the biography typically includes a bibliography.
 For the agents identified above, the project technician reviewed any existing CHAS biographical files.

-Where publications had images of type specimen, the images were compared with the specimens in CHAS collection to confirm the connection.
+Where publications had images of type specimen, the images or catalog numbers were compared with the specimens in CHAS collection to confirm the connection.
 When confirmed, a note was made in the *Type specimen notes* column of the master inventory data.
 Otherwise, the publication was only reviewed enough to assign a flag, and recorded in the bibliography spreadsheet for future cross-referencing.

 ## Researching online sources